rhaz96/Case-Study-1/CaseStudy1MarkV1.md

 Both ABV and IBU are right skewed.
 Most brews have a low to moderate IBU and ABV while a subset of beers are high in ABV and/or IBU.

-For a more granular view, median ABV and median IBU is plotted according to state,,
+For a more granular view, median ABV and median IBU is plotted according to state.
 ```r
 ## Evaluate beer characteristics by state to determine if thwere any regional effects to consider
 ggplot(data=MedA, aes(x=reorder(Group.1, x), y=x, fill=Group.1)) +geom_bar(stat="identity") +coord_flip() +ylab("Median ABV") + xlab("State Name") +ggtitle("Median ABV by State")+ theme(plot.title = element_text(hjust = 0.5)) + theme(legend.position="none")